 The new focus of the SRA Standards and Regulations are on each legal professional being able to justify their actions in all work that they carry out.
 For many legal professionals, including partners, managers, solicitors and support staff, this will require a significant change in approach.
 Legal professionals often only consider their professional obligations when a conflict of interest arises.
 However, the new SRA Standards and Regulations emphasise that legal professionals must be able to demonstrate compliance at all times.

-VinciWorks to release three SRA Standards and Regulations courses
+VinciWorks to release four SRA Standards and Regulations courses

 VinciWorks will soon be releasing a suite of SRA Standards and Regulations courses to help firms grasp the new SRA standards and regulations.
-The three courses are:
+The four courses are:

 SRA: Standards and Regulations